2017 Call for Projects has Closed - See Below for Applications Received

 - Project sponsor is an eligible public agency per the Prop AA Expenditure Plan guidelines.

 - Project is eligible for funding from one or more of Prop AA’s three programmatic categories.

 - Project is seeking Prop AA funds for design or construction (including procurement) phases only.

 - Project is consistent with the regional transportation plan.

-- Project is consistent with agency adopted plans; existing and planned land uses; and adopted standards for urban design and for the provision of pedestrian amenities; and supportiveness of planned growth in transit friendly housing, employment and services.
+- Project is consistent with agency adopted plans, existing and planned land uses, adopted standards for urban design and the provision of pedestrian amenities, and planned growth in transit friendly housing, employment, and services.

-Projects that met all of the Prop AA screening criteria will then be prioritized for Prop AA funding based on, but not limited to the general and programmatic category prioritization criteria.
-In general, the more criteria a project satisfied and the better it meets them, the higher the project will be ranked.
+Projects that meet all of the Prop AA screening criteria will then be prioritized for Prop AA funding based on, but not limited to, the general and programmatic category prioritization criteria.
+In general, the more criteria that a project satisfies and the better it meets them, the higher the project will be ranked.